boyin96/Reinforcement-Learning-Math/docs/source/mc.rst

 .. math::
     \pi(s) = \arg\max_a Q(s, a)

-To ensure exploration, we can use ε-greedy exploration, where with probability ε, a random action is selected, and with probability 1-ε, the greedy action is selected.
+To ensure exploration, we can use :math:`\epsilon`-greedy exploration, where with probability :math:`\epsilon`, a random action is selected, and with probability 1-ε, the greedy action is selected.

 .. code-block:: python

     import random

     def epsilon_greedy(state, Q, epsilon, possible_actions):